 The scenario: you are doing a 1200 mile bicycle tour along the Pacific Coast, what pair of binoculars do you take?
 In our lead tester's case he had 12 models to choose from, and he took the Leica Ultravid BCR 10x25.
 Lightweight and small, they didn't take up much room or add a lot of weight.
 While he was on this trip he ran across people all the time using binoculars to enjoy the beautiful scenery and view the various marine mammals.
 He handed over his small binoculars and asked them if they would like to take a look.
 They politely refused because they already had a pair of binoculars.
 He explained that he was writing a review on them and would appreciate their comments.
 They graciously accept your offer, and after looking through, in some form everyone says "those are nice, who makes them?"
 He replied with "Leica" and the response was always somewhere along the lines of "makes sense."

 As stated in the beginning, this pair is the reference standard.
 Though the Leica Ultravid BCR 10x25 is the smallest and lightest pair of binoculars we reviewed, it compares almost on par with full-sized binoculars like the Vanguard Endeavor II 10x42.
-That quality and size does come with a compromise, and that is the price.
-It still doesn't distract from the fact that the Leica Ultravid BCR earned OutoorGearLab's Top Pick award for hiking and traveling.
+The only compromise you have to make is the price, but if having optics that are both high-quaity and super portable is improtant to you, these bins are well worth the high price tag.

 OutdoorGearLab Member Reviews